Blazorise/Blazorise.Articles/news/2025-12-12-release-notes-200/migration-200.md

 ## Upgrade to latest .NET

+Dropped support for legacy frameworks by retargeting shared build properties to .NET 8, 9, and 10 only.

 Before anything else it is advised to upgrade to the latest version of .NET.
 Blazorise as of 2.0 support .NET 8, 9 and 10.
 Older frameworks, .NET 6 and 7 are removed.

 Once you finish the upgrade and confirm everything works on the latest Blazorise 1.8.x, you can start with Blazorise migration.